Fuchsias are one of the easiest plants to propagate. To grow your own, all you need it a clipping off another plant.

 That’s great because fuchsias come in all kinds of colors and styles and are very malleable.
 You can hang them from baskets, grow them as shrubs, or even train them into trees, like so:

 Perhaps most importantly, fuchsias are forgiving plants.
-They grow in both shade and sun and they bounce back from neglect pretty easily.
+They grow in both shade and sun and bounce back from neglect pretty easily.
 And hey, if you kill it, you can always start again with a new clipping.

 How To Propagate A Fuchsia Plant: